RP

 When you want a dinner that feels indulgent but comes together in under thirty minutes with barely any cleanup, this one-pot Tuscan pasta delivers.
 Everything cooks in the same pot — the pasta absorbs the garlicky, creamy sauce as it simmers, and the starch it releases makes the whole dish impossibly silky.

 The flavor profile here is inspired by the sun-drenched ingredients of Tuscany: sweet sun-dried tomatoes, fragrant garlic, peppery fresh spinach, and a generous shower of Parmesan.
-A splash of white wine lifts everything, and heavy cream ties the whole thing together into a cohesive, restaurant-worthy sauce.
+A splash of white wine lifts everything, and heavy cream ties the whole thing together into a cohesive, glossy sauce.

 This is the kind of recipe that makes you look like a far better cook than the effort involved would suggest.
 It is perfect for busy weeknights, but elegant enough to serve to company with a glass of Chianti and some crusty bread.